 Macro – Macro: Simulation Analysis

-The results in this section are presented in detail in Annex 3.
+The results in this section are presented in detail in Annex X.

-Tables xx and xx show the average and 5% level throughput degradation for uplink and downlink interference when two macro cellular systems are operated in the same geographical area on adjacent channels.
+The following two tables show the average and 5% level throughput degradation for uplink and downlink interference when two macro cellular systems are operated in the same geographical area on adjacent channels.

-Table 22: Uplink and Downlink UE Throughput degradation
+Uplink and Downlink UE Throughput degradation